Plastic armour: Development

 Development and testing continued.
 Eventually, the bitumen of the original formulation was replaced by less expensive pitch and the Penlee granite was replaced by flint gravel.
 Elsewhere in the world, people used whatever stone was available.

 Terrell invented the Scorpion, a plastic armoured vehicle apparently similar to the Armadillo armoured fighting vehicle.
-Also, a semiportable pillbox or strong point made of prefabricated panels of plastic armour was made for the Home Guard and was considered as a means of covering the retreat of the commandos at the end of the raid on Dieppe.
+Also, a semiportable pillbox or strongpoint made of prefabricated panels of plastic armour was made for the Home Guard and was considered as a means of covering the retreat of the commandos at the end of the raid on Dieppe.

 Terrell was appointed to the staff of the First Sea Lord and promoted to the temporary rank of commander.

 After the war, Terrell and Glanville received a patent for plastic armour, after the invention was disputed by the manufacturers of Insulphate and applied to the Royal Commission on Awards to Inventors for their work on plastic armour.
 The court hearing lasted for a full week, with the Crown protesting that plastic armour had been developed in the normal course of the men's work.
 If this had been the case, it would have reduced the size of the award.
 The court found in favour of Terrell as sole inventor, granting an award of £9,500 in recognition of the usefulness of the invention and the initiative with which it was developed.
 Terrell, in turn, passed some of the award on to Glanville.
-(A considerable sum: £9,500 in 1946 is equivalent to £ in .)
+(The award was a considerable sum: £9,500 in 1946 is equivalent to £ in .)